MJPeppersdev/peptalk/README.md

 # peptalk
-Source for my PepTalk blog and portfolio site built with sveltekit
+Source for my PepTalk blog and portfolio site built with sveltekit & tailwindcss